Skip to Main Content

 How much is home insurance in New Hampshire?

-Luckily for those in the Granite State, the average cost for a home insurance policy in New Hampshire is nearly half the national average.
+Luckily for those in the Granite State, the average cost of a home insurance policy in New Hampshire is less than half the national average.
 In New Hampshire, the average homeowners insurance rate for $300,000 worth of dwelling coverage is $980.
 The national average is $2,304.

 New Hampshire’s lower-than-average premiums could be due to the state’s relatively low level of risk.
 Although New Hampshire does experience its fair share of inclement weather (including blizzards and hurricanes), wind risk is much lower here than in other coastal states like Florida and Louisiana.
-Additionally, New Hampshire doesn’t typically experience as many tornadoes as the Midwest or as many wildfires as the West and Pacific Northwest.
+Additionally, New Hampshire doesn’t typically experience as many tornadoes as the Midwest or as many wildfires as the West.

 New Hampshire homeowners insurance rates by city

 Your ZIP code plays a primary role in determining your home insurance rate.
-Looking at average rates by city can give you an idea of how your rates stack up against others' in your area.
+Looking at average rates by city can give you an idea of how your rates compare to others in your area.

-If you’re thinking about moving to New Hampshire (or are moving within the state), our assessment shows that the cities below offer some of the cheapest average homeowners insurance rates:
+Homeowners in urban areas may be at higher risk for theft and vandalism than those in rural areas, which could contribute to higher average homeowners insurance rates for city dwellers.
+If you’re thinking about moving to New Hampshire (or are moving within the state), our assessment shows that the areas below offer some of the cheapest average home insurance rates:

 • Nashua: $916 per year — 7 percent below state average